gilettejr/MNXB01-2017/flopaganelli/HW3b/README.md

 4. How many Pokémon videogames exist for each platform

 You should help me creating such software in one single script.
-I placed the files in the tarball dataset folder on github.
+I placed the files in the dataset folder on github.

 My suggestions how to implement the script are in the pokemon.sh.skeleton file, please follow them!
 Each of them is worth a certain number of